 The caffeine found in green tea releases slowly, as opposed to coffee, allowing you to stay alert and focused for a longer period of time with little to no caffeine crash.

 With a higher energy level, you may find yourself more engaged in your relationships.
-On top of this, increased focus and memory will allow you to become more present for your loved ones.
+On top of this, increased focus and memory will allow you to be more present for your loved ones.

 Some research has shown that there may be a connection between increased green tea consumption and lower levels of depression.